cisocrgroup/Resources/manuals/profiler-manual.md

 running.

 ## Testing the profiler web service
-The simplest way to test if the profiler web service is running, is to use the `curl` utility program to access the service remotely.
+The simplest way to test if the profiler web service is running is to use the `curl` utility program to access the service remotely.
 If you do not have the utility available you can use your web browser as well.
 Just copy and paste the appropriate URLS into the address bar of